currentxchange/purple-explainer/README.md

 # Quick Definitions

-**Purple** - Positive Attention Economy developed by cXc
+**cXc.world** - Home of Mapps, like cXc Music (music.cXc.world) the first Mapp

-**Positive Attention Economy** - Rewards creators of freely-available content by providing each consumer a time-limited amount of token to reward (Up) content of their choice.
+**Mapp** - Mapping application, or "Map dapp" used to refer to the mapps created by cXc using Purple

-**Up** - One unit of Positive Attention given through burning SOL or BLU directed at a specific piece of content on a mapp
+**Purple** - CoCreative Economy developed by cXc

-**Mapp** - Mapping application, used to refer to the mapping applications created by cXc at cXc.world using Purple.
+**Up** - Signifies love and support of content.
+Comes as Sol Up or Blu Up.

-**Top Charts** - Content sorted by Up count on a Mapp, used to distribute rewards in PURPLE and determine which content should appear most prominently on the map.
+**Top Charts** - Content sorted by Up count on a mapp, used to distribute rewards in PURPLE and determine which content should appear most prominently on the map.
+Top 64 content is rewarded daily.

-**Time Unit** - Amount of time needed to faucet 1 SOL, 5 minutes on all cXc Mapps.
+**Time Unit** - 5-minute units used to run cXc geotemporal displays.
+1 SOL signifies 1 time unit.
 Top Charts are calculated every time unit.
-Gregorian time spans (Month, Week, etc.) are calculated from aggregating time unit information and are used in Mapps to give rewards and offer users a familiar experience.
+Gregorian time spans (Month, Week, etc.) are calculated from aggregating time unit information and are used in Mapps to give rewards (ex. daily Top Chart rewards = 288 time units = 288 PURPLE).

-**SOL** - Abundant Time-Token that can be fauceted up to 288 SOL per day by any user of mapps.
-Burnt 1:1 to give Sol Ups
+**SOL** - Abundant Time-Token that can be received freely up to 288 SOL per day by any user of [mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview).
+Spent 1:1 to give Sol Ups

 **BLU** - Abundant token distributed to recipients of Sol Ups, and for completion of Role-based tasks.
 Burnt 1:1 to give Blu Ups